sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/repo-management/internal.md

 3. [Async] Monthly Status Update: Every month the EM sends a status update with all of the highlights, challenges, and news currently impacting the team.
 This drives alignment with leadership and celebrates our wins.
 4. [Async] Standup Update: Every morning, the geekbot Slack bot prompts a standup update.
 Every team member answers it (during their morning) and it automatically posts to the team Slack channel.

+## Support

+We use a weekly support rotation to provide dedicated support for customers and avoid randomization for the rest of the team.
+There is always one engineer designated as the primary support owner for a week.

+### Expectations
+The following are expectations for the support owner in a given week:

+1. Triaging and resolving support requests is your only priority for the week.
+Any and all project work is put on hold for the week.
+2. Monitor #repo-management and #ask-product-eng for inbound requests
+3. Aim to acknowledge all requests within 24 hours, even if the initial response is an indication that we don't have bandwidth to review it yet and will respond back at a future date.
+Add the GitHub issue to the Repo Management project with the Status "Support Issues".
+4. Update the [Support Playbook](https://docs.google.com/document/d/1Ynx9YC2smJQUBE_iBHS4MAmFqPberWZ4YSK7TucP10s/edit) afer every issue
+5. Provide the incoming support owner with the status of all in-flight issues before their rotation begins (Monday morning is fine, asychronous updates are fine).
+Include the relative priority of all issues so the incoming support owner knows where to begin.
+6. Ask for help when you are stuck!
+Don't spend too much time trying to troubleshoot an issue, especially if it's high priority.
+Do your best, ask the team, resolve the issue, and then update the [Support Playbook](https://docs.google.com/document/d/1Ynx9YC2smJQUBE_iBHS4MAmFqPberWZ4YSK7TucP10s/edit) so we all know how to handle it next time.
+7. If you ever have 0 active support requests (woohoo!), use that time to improve something within our team.
+Adding/improving tests, updating documentation, fixing bugs, and otherwise improving what we own are all great things to spend time on.
+8. If you ever have _too many_ support requests, leave a message in #repo-management-internal that you need help and cc Jordan and Dan.
+We will help triage and ask others to help if needed.

+The rest of the team is _always_ available to help.
+While you might be the owner of support for a week, you are not alone.

 ## Onboarding

 Our team's onboarding documentation can be found [here](onboarding.md).